ikrs/ProGit/README.md

 git checkout --<fileName>
 - dont want to keep the changes to the file, you can revert it back to what it looked like when you last commited

+git remote
+-see which remote servers you have configured

+git remote -v
+- shows you the URL that Git has stored for the shortname to be used when reading and writing to that remote